-Often there is good advices like the importance of not exposing sensitive information through exceptions, and making them serializable if they must cross the boundaries of an app-domain
+Often there is good advice like the importance of not exposing sensitive information through exceptions, and making them serializable if they must cross the boundaries of an app-domain.

-During the certification I’ve not encountered a question whose topic was not discussed in this book.
+During the certification, I did not encounter a question whose topic was not discussed in this book.

-Depending on the reader current skills in C#/.Net/WinRT this book will profit him more or less:
+Depending on the reader's current skills in C#/.NET/WinRT, this book will profit her/him more or less:

-- if you are really strong, senior with at least 5 years of experience, then you’ll be able to sort the wheat from the chaff (the nugget from the errors), and this book will be one of your best ally to pass the certification
+- If you are really strong, senior with at least 5 years of experience, then you’ll be able to sort the wheat from the chaff (the nugget from the errors), and this book will be one of your best allies to pass the certification

-- but if you are a beginner, ignoring the fact it may be too soon to pass the certification, this book might be dangerous if you naively learn some errors and bad practices, so you must double your vigilance and in case of doubt do not hesitate to ask to experimented developers.
+- But if you are a beginner, ignoring the fact it may be too soon to pass the certification, this book might be dangerous if you naively learn some errors and bad practices, so you must double your vigilance and in case of doubt, do not hesitate to ask experienced developers.

 - 75% was made of stuff I knew the book helped me to revise,